 device identification (ID): [device ID] An ID that a network can provide to a non-access point (non-AP)

-station (STA) to allow the non-AP STA to identify itself to a known network at a future time.
+station (STA) or a non-access point (non-AP) multi-link device (MLD) to allow the non-AP STA or the non-AP MLD to identify itself to a known network at a future time.

-identifiable random medium access control (MAC) address: [IRM] A MAC address that can be used by a non-access point (non-AP) station (STA) to identify itself to a network.
+identifiable random medium access control (MAC) address: [IRM] A MAC address that can be used by a non-access point (non-AP) station (STA) or a non-access point (non-AP) multi-link device (MLD) to identify itself to a network.

 4.5.4.10 MAC privacy enhancements